richajha012/mgmt590-batch-pipelines/README.md

   is smart enough to only process the new data

-## Environment variables and scripts that need to be in place
+## 4.Environment variables and scripts that need to be in place

 ```shell